NavigationContentFooter

 Before you start

-• You have an Instance running Ubuntu or Debian Linux
+• An Instance running on Ubuntu or Debian Linux

-• You have a Scaleway Object Storage bucket with public, readable objects
+• An Object Storage bucket with public, readable objects

 1. Log into your Instance using SSH: